informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

 ```

 #### sourcekey
 Instead of defining a column directive in place, you can define them in the [`source-definitions` annotations](annotation.md#tag-2019-source-definitions), and refer to those definitions using `sourcekey`.
-If `sourcekey` is defined on a column directive, the rest of _data source attributes_ defined on the column directive will be ignored (but you still can modify the display and other types of attributes).
+You can also use this property to refer to an existing source definition and modify the display or data source attributes (apart from `source`) for this instance.

 #### entity
  If the column directive can be treated as entity (the column that is defined in source path is key of the table), setting `entity` attribute to `false` will force the scalar mode.
 This will affect different logic and heuristics.
 In a nutshell, entity-mode means we try to provide a UX around a set of entities (table rows).
 Scalar mode means we try to provide a UX around a set of values like strings, integers, etc.